-Berkley Knas, Director of Alumni Relations, leads our alumni community of over 7,000 Baylor Lawyers.
+Berkley Knas, Alumni Relations and Publications Specialist, leads our alumni community of over 7,200 Baylor Lawyers.
 Berkley oversees alumni relations and alumni communications for the Baylor Law School.
 She focuses on developing programs and events to make the alumni experience more rewarding to our community of Baylor Lawyers.
 She also manages and is the editor of the Docket Call, Baylor Law’s quarterly alumni magazine, and the Rocket Docket, Baylor Law’s monthly online newsletter.

 Berkley graduated from Baylor Law School in 2010 and has been leading alumni relations since graduation.
 She attended the University of Texas at Austin for her undergraduate education and graduated with high honors in Public Relations from the University of Texas College of Communication.
 While a student at the University of Texas, Berkley served two terms as the Student Government Representative for the College of Communication.
 She served several years on the College of Communication Council, and she was elected to serve as the student, voting-member of the University of Texas Faculty Council.
 When Berkley was not on campus representing the students of the College of Communication, she was at the Capitol interning for the Texas Legislature and advocating for public education.
 Berkley also spent two years interning for HillCo Partners, a public and governmental affairs consulting firm.
 Through her college and HillCo experiences, Berkley developed strong political aspirations and was law school bound.